esanchezgomez/network-challenge/README.md

 7. Run the command `terraform apply` to create all the AWS resources, including the EC2 instance

 ### Verification

+Login to your AWS account and verify that:
+1.

 ### Testing